Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/macros.md

 I stopped setting homework, but I thought I'd set a little challenge for anyone who wants to do it.

-Can you edit our `brain_fudge!` macro to work with programs that take input via the `,` token.
+Can you edit our `brain_fudge!` macro to work with programs that take input via the `,` token?
 To do this I recommend making the following change to the `brain_fudge!` macro:

 ```rust